Interstate 73: South Carolina

 In February 2008, the record of decision (ROD) for the final EIS for the section of I-73 from I-95 to SC 22 was signed.
 An October 22, 2008, ceremony marked the signing of the ROD for the section from near Hamlet to I-95.

 On November 7, 2011, Myrtle Beach city council member Wayne Gray asked area elected officials to consider using Road Improvement and Development Effort (RIDE) funds to pay for a portion of I-73.

 In June 2012, Miley and Associates of Columbia recommended improvements to SC 38 and US 501 to create the Grand Strand Expressway (GSX), a position long held by the Coastal Conservation League, which asked for the study.
 South Carolina Representative Alan D. Clemmons, head of the National I-73 Corridor Association, said such a plan had been considered but was not likely.
 Nancy Cave of the Coastal Conservation League reiterated support for upgrading SC 38 and US 501, along with US 521 and SC 9, after results of a new study were presented at an August 1, 2012, meeting of the Myrtle Beach Area Chamber of Commerce.
 The study claimed that 90,000 people could leave the area 10 hours faster in an evacuation with I-73 and Southern Evacuation Lifeline (SELL) both in place.

-The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016.
-It included upgrades to SC 22.
-RIDE III, if approved by voters, would also provide funding for the Southern Evacuation Lifeline.
+The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016, and included upgrades to SC 22.
+RIDE III, if approved by voters, would also provide funding for the Southern Evacuation Lifeline, a proposed 28 mi limited-access highway which would start at the western terminus of SC 22 with US 501 and allow a more direct route west from the southern Strand, while simultaneously, along with SC 22, completing a beltway around the Myrtle Beach area.
+Voters subsequently approved RIDE III in November 2016.